natoriamilligan/AWS-Certified-Solutions-Architect-Associate-Notes/RDS.md

   - snapshot taken
   - the DB is restored from the snapshot inthe new AZ
   - sync is stablished between the two databases

+## RDS Custom
+- managed Oracle and Microsft SQL Server Database with OS and database customization (only these 2 databases)
+- access to underlying database and OS so you can:
+  - configure setting
+  - install patches
+  - enable native featues
+  - access the underlying EC2 instance using SSh or SSM Session Manager
+- you should deactivate the automation mode to perform the customixation, take a DB snapshot just in case you break something with the customizations
+- full acces to the underlying OS and database, thats the differene between RDS and RDS Custom

+# Aurora
+- proprietary tech from SWA (not open sourced)
+- postgres and MySQL are both supported as Aurora DB (means your drivvers will work as if Aurora was a postgres or MySQL DB
+- Aurora is AWS cloud optimized and claims 5x performationce improvement over MySQL on RDS, over 3x the performance of postgres on RDS
+- Aurora storage auto grows in increments of 10gb up to 128 TB
+- Aurora can have up to 15 read replicas.
+The replication process is faster than MySQL
+- failover in Aurora is instantaneous
+- Aurora costs more than RDS (20%) but its more efficient

+## High Availability and Read Scaling
+- stores 6 copies of your data accross 3 AZs
+  - only needs 4 copies out of 6 for writes
+  - onlye needs 3 out of 6 needed for reads
+  - self healing with peer to peer replication
+  - storage is striped accross 100s of volumes
+- one aurora instance takes writes (master).
+Master is the only one that writes to your storage
+- automated failover for master (less than 30 seconds)
+- master plus up to 15 read replicas serve reads
+- supports cross region replications

+## Aurora DB Cluster
+- Aurora provides a "write endpoint" that always points to the master even in failover. the clients only point to the endpoint
+- Reader Endpoint: there can be up to 15 read replicas which can get confusing for the system to keep track of all of them so they all point to a reader endpoint.
+All the clients point to the reader endpoint and load balancing happens to balance which clients go to which read replica.
+The load balancing happens at the connection level not the statement level
+- The read replicas are auto scaling (horizontal up to 15)

+**What is backtrack?**
+- restore data at any point of time without using backups